-As a Lecturer in Physical Geography & Climate at NUI Galway, I explore the rigours of glaciation, the vagaries of climate change, and our role as humans in the Earth system.
+As a climate scientist in Ireland, I explore the rigours of glaciation, the vagaries of climate change, and our role as humans in the Earth system.
+As an artist, I yield to that urge in us all to try to recreate this journey on paper & canvas.

 I completed my PhD in 2010.
 Since then, I have been pursuing research in Antarctica, Greenland, & the warm bit in between.
 The majority of my work is field-based by design, requiring days, weeks, or months in remote, often mountainous country.
 There, I combine geomorphology, mapping, geochemistry, & archaeology - plus much arm waving - to dig deep into our planet's past and to project its (& our) future.